RoyNisimov1/CHA/README.md

         return HASHash.CHAB(b,padding,shuffle_list, 128, 16, '', 153)
 ```

-the function needs to return bytes, here we're using CHAB with the HAS args.
+the function needs to return bytes, here we're using CHAB with the RA args.

 ## Call DE